Elizabeth Colomba

 Elizabeth Colomba (born 1976) is a French painter of Martinique heritage known for her paintings of black people in historic settings.
 Her work has been shown at the Gracie Mansion, the Wallach Art Gallery at Columbia University, the Museum of Contemporary African Diasporan Arts, the Musée d'Orsay, Los Angeles County Museum of Art, and the Metropolitan Museum of Art.

 Early life

-Colomba was born in Èpinay-sur-Seine, where her parents had immigrated to from Martinique.
+Colomba was born in Épinay-sur-Seine, where her parents had immigrated to from Martinique.
 As a child, she told her mother she wanted to become a painter after learning about Picasso.
 She began painting early, making watercolors as a child to decorate her parents' Caribbean restaurant.
 As a teenager, she read The Image of the Black in Western Art by John and Dominique de Menil, which inspired her to paint a portrait of her great-grandmother in the style of Whistler’s Mother.
 She continued to study the paintings of Louvre, especially the Dutch masters, and attended the École des Beaux-Arts.
 In 1998, she moved to Los Angeles and worked in storyboarding and illustration for the film industry.